 \paragraph{\textbf{Multi-AS Organization Extension}:} This add-on can be combined with the CAIDA Customer Cone and the Full Cone.
 It adds information about sibling ASes by building connections between ASes belonging to the same multi-AS organization~\cite{chkw-tam-10}, thus allowing a bidirectional data exchange between them.

-Using these three cones packets can be classified either as \textbf{invalid} (spoofed) or as \textbf{regular}.
+Using these three cones, packets are proposed to be classified either as \textbf{invalid} (spoofed) or as \textbf{regular}.
 The full cone approach is the main method examined in the IMC'17 paper and the basis for most of its evaluation.
 In our reproducibility study, we consider the various approaches of cone construction and analyse its different impacts on the packet classification.